-We make our own bread at the Backhouse Garden Cafe using our own Barley grown at Rossie.
+We often make our own bread at the Backhouse Garden Café using our own Barley grown at Rossie Estate.

 Rustic Flat Bread

 This rustic flat bread has a satisfying nutty taste and crunchy texture around the edges.
 It’s great served with soups and stews, or salads.
-It’s also nice on it’s own, spread with honey or avocado as a snack or light meal.
-Best served warm, right from the oven.
+Tasty on it’s own, spread with honey or avocado as a snack or light meal, best served warm, straight from the oven.

-Because it’s wheat-free, this bread doesn’t contain the amount of gluten that a wheat-based loaf would, so therefore it doesn’t puff up and create a light, airy bread like wheat-based loaves.
-It’s more a cross between a flat-bread and a cracker, crunchy around the edges, it feels much more substantial than a typical airy loaf.
-It’s chewy in the middle, crunchy around the edges and much more flavourful than wheat flour, and it’s vegan as well.
+As it is wheat-free, this bread does not contain the amount of gluten that a wheat-based loaf would, so therefore it does not puff up and create a light, airy bread like wheat-based loaves.
+It is more a cross between a flat-bread and a cracker, crunchy around the edges, it feels much more substantial than a typical airy loaf.
+Chewy in the middle, crunchy around the edges and much more flavourful than wheat flour and it is vegan as well.

 2 cups barley flour